 Thomas Ardito has served as the Executive Director the Aquidneck Island Planning Commission (AIPC) since August, 2015.
 Prior to joining AIPC, Tom worked in environmental restoration for more than 15 years, developing and managing projects to remove dams, restore rivers and wetlands, and revitalize parks and urban areas throughout the Northeast.
 Tom is particularly interested in urban environmental restoration and in developing restoration partnerships that improve communities and foster economic development.
 Tom founded the Center for Ecosystem Restoration and has worked at the University of Rhode Island and National Oceanic and Atmospheric Administration.
 He received an M.A. in Marine Affairs from the University of Rhode Island and, prior to attending graduate school, worked as a boatbuilder, oysterman and aquaculturist.

 A self-described technology geek, STEAM booster and proponent of universal internet access, Allison received a B.S. in Management from Salve Regina University and an M.S. in Information Technology Management from the UVA McIntire School of Commerce.
 Professional IT gigs in global enterprises spanning healthcare, social services, telecommunications, intelligent transportation systems and yes, even beer, have lead her to use her powers for good, diversifying our communications, transportation and transit systems to move people, not just motor vehicles.
-Allison believes in the exquisite simplicity and beauty of the bicycle to transform our communities and our lives.
+Allison believes in the exquisite simplicity of the bicycle to transform our communities and our lives.

 George W. Johnson, AIPC’s part time Consulting Planner since 2015, retired as Assistant Chief of Rhode Island’s Statewide Planning Program in 2008.
 In his 32 years with Statewide Planning he was involved with the Program’s Natural Resources, Land Use, Transportation and Comprehensive Planning units, and administered the Program’s Planning Challenge Grant program.
 His interest in working with Aquidneck Planning represents a strong belief that a regional planning perspective is vital to the success of the island community.